-Question: Are partners considered employees of a partnership or are they self-employed?
+Question: Are partners considered employees of a partnership or are they considered self-employed?

-Partners in a partnership or members of a limited liability company are considered to be self-employed, not employees, when performing services for the entity.
+Partners in a partnership (including members of a limited liability company (LLC)) are considered to be self-employed, not employees, when performing services for the partnership.

 - If you are a limited partner of a partnership (or treated as a limited partner in an LLC) that carries on a trade or business, only guaranteed payments you receive for services you rendered to or on behalf of the partnership are net earnings from self-employment.
-Limited partners are not required to pay self-employment tax on their distributive share of partnership income except as to the guaranteed payments.
+Limited partners do not pay self-employment tax on their distributive share of partnership income except as to the guaranteed payments.

 - Publication 541, Partnerships